PuZZleDucK/Incident-Tracker/README.md

 - [ ] simple browser based interface required to display incident locations and information each about each incident.
 - [x] incidents are published in a JSON feed which contains data about the incident type, description, location details etc.
 - [ ] live data
-- [ ] usually contains 300-400 items.(maximum number of items your solution needs to support).
+- [x] usually contains 300-400 items.(maximum number of items your solution needs to support). - 456 ok

 - [x] https://victraffic-api.wd.com.au/api/v3/incidents
 - [ ] Build a small single page JS application that has the following features:

-- [ ] Displays the incidents on an interactive map
+- [x] Displays the incidents on an interactive map
-- [ ] Each incident in the feed should be displayed on the map with a marker
+- [x] Each incident in the feed should be displayed on the map with a marker
-- [ ] must be able to pan and zoom the map to explore incidents in a particular area
+- [x] must be able to pan and zoom the map to explore incidents in a particular area
-- [ ] You can choose which map library to use
+- [x] You can choose which map library to use
 - [ ] When a user clicks an incident marker some basic information is shown
 - [ ] The following incident details are required to be displayed: alert_type, title, description
 - [ ] This information should be presented in a pop-up element that can be dismissed